 “My acne has been causing anxiety and panic disorder.”

-Can we agree we deserve more in life?
+Can we agree that we deserve more in life?

 We all deserve to be admired.
 To be and feel beautiful.
 To be healthy.

-And with the right help today, I hope you’ll walk away inspired and ready to take your first steps towards that goal.
+And with the right help today, I hope you’ll walk away inspired and ready to take your first steps toward that goal.

 Acne misconceptions that may hold your best skin hostage

-Before giving any specific actions, I want to make sure you don’t believe any of the following misconceptions or “myths” because they will probably put a hold to your acne treatment efforts.
+Before giving any specific actions, I want to make sure you don’t believe any of the following misconceptions or “myths” because they will probably put a hold on your acne treatment efforts.